Mid-Wilshire, Los Angeles: Wilshire Vista

-Wilshire Vista is a neighborhood of 1700 homes.
+Wilshire Vista is a neighborhood of 1,700 homes.
 It contains two Los Angeles Cultural Historic Monuments.

 Population

-The 2000 U.S. Census counted 41,683 residents in the 2.78-square-mile neighborhood—an average of 14,988 people per square mile, among the highest population densities for the city and the county.
+The 2000 U.S. census counted 41,683 residents in the 2.78-square-mile neighborhood—an average of 14,988 people per square mile, among the highest population densities for the city and the county.
 In 2008 the city estimated that the population had increased to 47,176.
 The median age for residents was 34, about the city's average.

 Mid-Wilshire was said to be "highly diverse" when compared to the city at large.
 The ethnic breakdown in 2000 was whites, 33.6%; blacks, 22.7%; Latinos, 19.9%; Asians, 19.8%; and others, 3.9%.
 Mexico (16.1%) and Korea (24%) were the most common places of birth for the 25.1% of the residents who were born abroad, a figure that was considered average for the city as a whole.

 The median household income in 2008 dollars was $58,483, average for Los Angeles.
 The average household size of 2.1 people was low for Los Angeles.
 Renters occupied 78.3% of the housing units, and home- or apartment owners the rest.

 Mid-Wilshire residents aged 25 and older holding a four-year degree amounted to 45.2% of the population in 2000, a high rate for both the city and the county.
 The percentage of residents with a master's degree was also high.

 Libraries and parks

 Public facilities are provided by City of Los Angeles: the Department of Recreation and Parks and the Los Angeles Public Library.

+Schools

-Public schools are part of the Los Angeles Unified School District, The schools operating within Mid-Wilshire are:
+Public schools are part of the Los Angeles Unified School District.
+The schools operating within Mid-Wilshire are: